ANSHULAGARWAL09/Hacker_Statistics/README.md

 Falling down means that you have to start again from step 0.
 With all of this, you bet with your friend that you'll reach 60 steps high.

-What is the chance that you will win this bet?
+What is the chance that you will win this bet??